 Even today, Michelin relies entirely on a full-time staff of anonymous reviewers to put together their restaurant reviews.
 The company reviews restaurants in dozens of cities across the world.

 Restaurants are awarded zero to three stars, with three stars being the highest possible stars awarded.
 These stars are coveted because the vast majority of restaurants receive no stars at all.
-For example, the Michelin Guide to Chicago 2016 includes almost 500 restaurants but only two restaurants received three stars.
+For example, the Michelin Guide to Chicago 2019 includes almost 200 restaurants but only one restaurant received three stars.
 The Michelin stars are very different than Zagat and Yelp.

 New York City's Michelin Stars